strimzi/proposals/046-analyse-broker-metrics-before-rolling-kafka.md

     - Configure Jetty server to only accept SSL connections on port 8443.
     - It will reuse the broker's own certificate, which will already be in the container.
     - Expose an endpoint `/broker-state`.
-    - Add a servlet to handle a `GET` request and return an integer value of `BrokerState` metric.
+    - Add a servlet to handle a `GET` request and return an integer value of the `BrokerState` metric.
 2. Update KafkaRoller to query the broker state from the KafkaAgent API
     - Use the Pod DNS name to query the KafkaAgent API.
     - Instead of checking the broker's readiness through `isReady()` function, utilise the new RESTful endpoint to determine if the broker is ready.